Powerlearnproject/se-day1-assignment-Strange-Host/README.md

         has been deployed.

-Compare and contrast the Waterfall and Agile methodologies.
+4.Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
     Waterfall method refers to a sequential, linear approach where each phase must be completed before the next phase begins while agile method refers to a software process model where customer involvement is prioritised.
     The development processs in agile method main;y focusses on user requirements.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+5.Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
     A software developer's roles include actively developing the software through writing code and testing whether the modules developed actually function to satisfy the user requirements.
     A quality assuarance engineer checks whether the software developed meets both user requirements and industry